 Cannabis provided medicinal and therapeutic benefits for thousands of years before its active principles were identified.
 The precise ratios of active ingredients in any given sample of natural cannabis may vary or represent an unknown factor, but it does not follow that this represents a danger to users of natural cannabis.
 On the contrary, the use of natural cannabis over such a long period without any evidence of toxic side-effects strongly indicates that this is not the case.
 It is impossible to suffer death or permanent damage by consuming too much on cannabis.

-Furthermore, while it is necessary to isolate and synthesise cannabinoids in order to study them, this does not mean that isolated or synthesised cannabinoids are the best forms of cannabis to administer to patients as a medicine.
+While it is necessary to isolate and synthesise cannabinoids in order to study them, this does not mean that isolated or synthetic cannabinoids are the best forms of cannabis to administer to patients as a medicine.

 There is evidence that ingesting cannabis in its natural form can impart a greater range of therapeutic benefits than isolated cannabinoids, most likely because of the unknown factors represented by the various cannabinoids and other substances in the plant.